Graduate Department of

 PSY 5973r.
 Thesis (1–6).
 (S/U grade only).
 This course consists of supervised research on an original research project submitted in partial fulfillment of master's degree requirements.
 A minimum of six semester hours of credit is required for the master's degree.

 PSY 6919r.
 Seminar in Current Research Topics (1–3).
-Students may register for a maximum of two sections within the same semester.
+This course consists of topical seminars in psychology that vary according to offering faculty.
+Students may register for a maximum of three sections within the same semester.
 May be repeated to a maximum of thirty-six semester hours.

 PSY 6980r.
 Dissertation (1–12).
 (S/U grade only).
 This course consists of supervised research on an original research project submitted in partial fulfillment of doctoral degree requirements.
 A minimum of twenty-four semester hours of credit is required for the doctoral degree.